Authentication

 Administrators may choose to enable Two Factor Authentication (also known as Multi Factor Authentication) to require a One Time Password (OTP) for all users.
 An Administrator may require all users to use it by setting an enforcement date to give users a window to comply on their own, or allow users to optionally configure it.

-✰Note: Users will need to use an app like Google Authenticator to generate their OTPs.
+✰Note: Users will need to use an app like Google Authenticator or Authy to generate their OTPs.

 IP Restrictions